-This can include specially designed eating and exercise plans such as a referral to Slimming World or a gym.
-Chair Exercise Suggestions Sunshine arm circle Seated in a chair, hold a ball in both hands with arms extended above your head and/or in front of you, keeping elbows slightly bent.
+Sunshine arm circle

+Seated in a chair, hold a ball in both hands with arms extended above your head and/or in front of you, keeping elbows slightly bent.
 Imagine the face of a clock in front of you and begin by holding your arms above your head (at 12 o'clock).

-Using a circular movement, move the ball slowly in a control and fluid movement, back to reach 12 o'clock again, then reverse the direction and circle the opposite way.
+Using a circular movement, move the ball slowly in a controlled movement, back to 12 o'clock, then reverse the direction and circle the opposite way.
 Keep alternating circle directions for 8 cycles.
 Rest then do another set of 8 cycles.

-You do not have to use a ball for this exercise you can imagine that you are holding a ball while carrying out the action.
+You do not have to use a ball for this exercise you can imagine that you are holding a ball while carrying out the exercise.